flairysky/secretsobservatory/posts/poem_preface.md

 harmony and ingenuity, to form an organic entirety, just like a painting.
 There is also a mathematical rhythm or taste, which reads the analysis and then leads the approach and the development accordingly.”

-Eisenstein is not alone in this perception of mathematics, since many great mathematicians describe math as an art (one of them being Emil Artin, one of the main protagonists of modern algebra and also a person who will show up again later).
+Eisenstein is not alone in this perception of mathematics, since many great mathematicians describe math as an art [#1].
 But calling these sessions "art sessions" feels too loose to me.
 Since poetry can be completely logical, as far as I know.
 Thus, I decided to perceive these notes poems.

 > "Pure mathematics is, in its way, the poetry of logical ideas."
 > - Einstein